snsohanjain/snsohanjain/README.md

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
 - 🎓 &nbsp; Completed Bachelor of Engineering at Visvesvaraya Technological University (VTU).
-- 💼 &nbsp; Pursuing a Backend Devloper Track @ Crio.do.
+- 💼 &nbsp; Backend Devloper Certification Track @ Crio.do.
 - 🌱 &nbsp; Learning more about Full Stack Web Devlopment, DSA and Systems Design.